cosmic-lang/cosmic/docs/basics.md

 ```

-`Ruka` also has a pattern matching operator `~=`, which returns true if pattern matches, otherwise returns false.
+`Rex` also has a pattern matching operator `~=`, which returns true if pattern matches, otherwise returns false.
 ```
 let input = "foo"
 let reg = `foo|bar`